Key general practice statistics and insights

 Survey results

-• 57% of GPs say they don't have enough time in appointments to build the patient relationships they need to deliver quality care.
+63% of GP members do not feel they have enough time during appointments to build the patient relationships they need to deliver care.

 COVID-19 surveys